TalTech-HPC-Centre/taltech-hpc-docs/docs/software/gaussian.md

 # Gaussian

 !!! info
-    To run Gaussian, user should be added to the Gaussian group.
+    To run Gaussian, the user should be added to the Gaussian group.
 Contact [hpcsupport@taltech.ee](mailto:hpcsupport@taltech.ee) to be added.

 ---